4GeeksAcademy/master-javascript-programming-exercises/exercises/05-getProperty/README.md

 console.log(output); // --> 'value'
 ```

-## 💡 Hint
+## 💡 Hint:

-If there is no property at the given key, it should return undefined.
++ If there is no property at the given key, it should return undefined.